Azure-Samples/azure-opensource-labs/cloud-native/aks-open-service-mesh/README.md

 userObjectId=$(az ad user show --id $userName --out tsv --query id)
 ```

-Deploy Azure infrastructure with the Azure Bicep template.
+Deploy Azure infrastructure with the Bicep template.

 > Take a look at this [blog post](https://dev.to/azure/sharing-bicep-modules-with-azure-container-registry-4mo0) to see how the Bicep modules are put together.